 - Average amount of sales revenue during time frame – e.g. $3,125,000 per month

 - Average profit margin on a sale (If you want to be as accurate as possible, you should also account for your profit margins.) – e.g. Approximately 4% of each sale is profit

 Make sure you measure each value over the same time frame.
 The period you use to calculate can vary – 1 month, 1 quarter, 1 year – as long as it’s the same for each metric you use in your calculation.
 It’s best to average the longest period of data possible to avoid seasonal fluctuations, good/bad months, etc.

-To calculate the “Average Lead Value,” divide the amount of sales that occurred within a particular time frame by the number of leads generated during that same time frame.
+To calculate the “Average Lead Value,” divide the value of sales that occurred within a particular time frame by the number of leads generated during that same time frame.
 Finally, multiply the result by the average percentage of profit you make each time you make a sale.